slingr-stack/slingr-package/README.md

 # Slingr package
-Set of utilities to help with application development in the Slingr low code platform
+Set of utilities to help with application development in the Slingr low code platform.